Oregon’s highest, smallest city once had its jail stolen

 Today, Greenhorn is a seasonal getaway spot for folks who like to spend summers in a semi-primitive wilderness community, hunting and fishing, relaxing and reading.
 There is no electrical or sewer service, but there is cell phone service and even a fiber-optic telecom line.
 During the summer, the population of the little city — with its two remaining habitable buildings — never gets much above a dozen and a half.
 Its mayor and city officials all live elsewhere most of each year.

 As for the stolen jail, when it was found parked at the courthouse in Canyon City, it was promptly hauled to the Grant County Historical Museum, where it today serves as an exhibit.
-This sticks in the craw of some Greenhorn people, particularly because Greenhorn is not even in Grant County.
+This sticks in the craw of some Greenhorn people.
 Several years ago, a group of them sued to get the building back.
 Nothing came of this, however, and the jail remains today on the grounds of the museum — along with the cabin formerly occupied by Joaquin Miller during his residence in Canyon City.